Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

-and analogously for $C_N(x)$, where $Z_N = \sum_m \, p^N_m$.
 Because contributions from different measurement outcomes are in Eq.~\eqref{eq:defDN} weighted by $p^N_m$ as opposed to $p_m$, we can view these correlation functions for $N > 1$ as biasing the average toward the most likely outcomes.

-In the following we will compute correlation functions of the form Eq.~\eqref{eq:defDN} by writing the expectation values $\braket{\ldots}_m$ and probabilities $p_m$ as path integrals over configurations of $N$ replica fields $\varphi_{\alpha}(x)$, with $\alpha = 0 \ldots (N-1)$, that each interact with the local measurement $m(x)$.
+In the following we will compute correlation functions of the form Eq.~\eqref{eq:defDN} by writing the expectation values $\braket{\ldots}_m$ and probabilities $p_m$ as path integrals over configurations of $N$ replica fields $\varphi_{\alpha}(x)=\phi_{\alpha}(x,\tau=0)$, with $\alpha = 0 \ldots (N-1)$, that each interact with the local measurement $m(x)$.
 Integrating out $m(x)$ generates an interaction that favors `locking' the replicas together at $\tau=0$.
 The strength of this coupling between replicas increases with increasing measurement strength $\mu$.
 Physically, relative variations of the fields $\varphi_{\alpha}$ encode quantum uncertainty in the ground state density, and the locking of these fields together for $\mu \neq 0$ corresponds to the suppression of this uncertainty due to measurement.

 Note also that the `free energy' $F_N = (1-N)^{-1} \log Z_N$ has an information-theoretic interpretation as an entropy of the measurement outcomes.
-Taking the projective limit $\mu \to \infty$ as our reference, we have
+Taking the limit $\mu \to \infty$ as our reference, we have

-where $p_{m,\infty}$ denotes the distribution of projective measurement outcomes (corresponding to $\mu \to \infty$).
+where $p_{m,\infty}$ denotes the distribution of measurement outcomes for $\mu \to \infty$.
 For general $N$ the quantity $F_N$ is a R\'enyi entropy, and in the replica limit $N \to 1$ it is the Shannon entropy.